YusuCoder/LLM-challenges/attention.md

  # LLM Challenges

 Welcome to the LLM Challenges repository!
 This project is designed to help learners explore and understand large language models (LLMs) through a series of engaging challenges.
 Each challenge is structured to build knowledge progressively, from basic concepts to more advanced applications.

 ## How Attention works in AI
-### Lets say your friend asks: '''What does attention mean in AI?''''
+### Lets say your friend asks: "What does attention mean in AI?"
 Help them understand by showing, not just telling:
 Example:
 ```
 Currently i am trying to explain how attenttion works to my friend.